moffern/moffern/README.md

 ### Hi there 👋

-* 🔭 I’m currently working on small "projects" from kernel/usermode to basic cpp.
+* 🔭 I’m currently working on small "projects" in both kernel and usermode.
   I also do some reverse engineering from time to time.

 * 🏆 My goal is to hopefully one day be able to write my own kernel anti-cheat and stuff